-Recommendations and examples for indexing tables in Synapse SQL pool.
+Recommendations and examples for indexing tables in dedicated SQL pool.

-To create a table with an index, see the CREATE TABLE (Synapse SQL pool) documentation.
+To create a table with an index, see the CREATE TABLE (dedicated SQL pool) documentation.

 Clustered columnstore indexes

-By default, Synapse SQL pool creates a clustered columnstore index when no index options are specified on a table.
-Clustered columnstore tables offer both the highest level of data compression as well as the best overall query performance.
+By default, dedicated SQL pool creates a clustered columnstore index when no index options are specified on a table.
+Clustered columnstore tables offer both the highest level of data compression and the best overall query performance.
 Clustered columnstore tables will generally outperform clustered index or heap tables and are usually the best choice for large tables.
 For these reasons, clustered columnstore is the best place to start when you are unsure of how to index your table.

 To create a clustered columnstore table, simply specify CLUSTERED COLUMNSTORE INDEX in the WITH clause, or leave the WITH clause off:

 CREATE TABLE myTable ( id int NOT NULL, lastName varchar(20), zipCode varchar(6) ) WITH ( CLUSTERED COLUMNSTORE INDEX );

 There are a few scenarios where clustered columnstore may not be a good option:

 - Columnstore tables do not support varchar(max), nvarchar(max), and varbinary(max).
 Consider heap or clustered index instead.

 - Columnstore tables may be less efficient for transient data.
 Consider heap and perhaps even temporary tables.